Previous: 11.3. Phases in a learning and research process.

 MLA style: John Bardeen – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Sat.
 8 Jun 2024. https://www.nobelprize.org/prizes/physics/1972/bardeen/facts/

-In 1962 Brian Josephson (1940) predicted that a supercurrent can flow through a tunnel barrier when between two pieces of a superconductor are separated by a thin layer of insulator.
+In 1962 Brian Josephson (1940) predicted that a supercurrent can flow through a tunnel barrier when two pieces of a superconductor are separated by a thin layer of insulator.
 See his 1973 Nobel Lecture The Discovery of Tunnelling Supercurrents.

 MLA style: Brian D. Josephson – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Tue.
 6 Feb 2024. https://www.nobelprize.org/prizes/physics/1973/josephson/lecture/